nstansbury/Scenario.js/README.md

     "it is posted in" : function(scenario){
         function callback(message){
-            // This callback is executed by the worker script calling postMessage() scenario.Assert("a message is posted back", message);
+            // This callback is executed by the worker script calling postMessage() scenario.Assert("a message is sent back", message);
         }
         var message = scenario.Get("a message value of 1");
         // Scenario.postMessage() pushes a message into the worker scripts' onmessage handler